 This is the longest possible loop on Rancho San Vicente and Calero (~9.5 miles).
 The trails are a mix of fire roads and wide singletrack.
-There are no technical sections, and the climbs are very gentle, which makes it a good place to bring beginners.
-There are nice views of the Calero Reservoir on the first half of the trail.
+There are no technical sections, the trail is mostly very smooth, and the climbs are mostly very gentle, which makes it a good place to bring beginners.
+There are nice views of the Calero Reservoir in the second half of the trail.

 Need to Know

 While the park has a surprising amount of tree coverage (for parks in this region), the southernmost trails (inside Calero) can get pretty hot, so bring plenty of water when riding during the hot months of the year.
 Also, keep in mind that not all trails in Calero County Park are bike legal!
 Consult the park map for up-to-date information.